ldhop/ldhop/README.md

-# ldhop - Follow your nose through Linked Data resources
+# LDhop - Follow Your Nose Through Linked Data Resources

 Start with a resource, and then follow your nose through the Knowledge graph, discover and fetch new resources, and keep following your nose